Lalo Schifrin: 1990–2025: Final years

 In the 1990s, Schifrin wrote many of the arrangements for The Three Tenors concerts, beginning with their first concert in Rome in 1990 on the eve of the FIFA World Cup final.
 In the 1998 film Tango, he returned to tango music, with which he had grown familiar while working as Piazzolla's pianist in the mid-1950s.
 He brought traditional tango songs to the film, as well as introducing compositions of his own, in which tango is fused with jazz elements.

 He founded Aleph Records in 1998.
 Schifrin made a cameo appearance in the 2002 film Red Dragon.
 He is widely sampled in hip-hop and trip-hop songs including Heltah Skeltah's "Prowl" and Portishead's "Sour Times".
 Both songs sample Schifrin's "Danube Incident", one of many themes he composed for specific episodes of the Mission: Impossible TV series.
 In 2003, Schifrin was commissioned to compose a classical work entitled Symphonic Impressions of Oman by Sultan Qaboos bin Said.
 In 2004, he wrote the main theme for Tom Clancy's Splinter Cell: Pandora Tomorrow, a stealth game published by Ubisoft.

 On April 23, 2007, Schifrin presented a concert of film music for the Festival du Film Jules Verne Aventures (Festival Jules Verne), at Le Grand Rex theatre in Paris–Europe's biggest movie theater.
 It was recorded by festival leaders for a CD named Lalo Schifrin: Le Concert à Paris.
 In 2010, a fictionalized account of Lalo Schifrin's creation of the "Theme from Mission: Impossible" tune was featured in a Lipton TV commercial aired in a number of countries around the world.

 After Rod Schejtman won the 2024 Vienna WorldVision Composers Contest, Schifrin in 2024 invited him to jointly compose a symphony dedicated to their country.
 They composed a 35-minute symphony in three movements, subtitled "Long Live Freedom", for an orchestra of nearly 100 musicians.
 Intending it as a tribute to Argentina, they drew inspiration from the nation's history over the past 40 years and fused cinematic and classical elements.
 The symphony premiered at the Teatro Colón on April 5, 2025.

 Personal life

-Schifrin married Sylvia Schon in Buenos Aires in 1958; they had two children The marriage ended in divorce.
+Schifrin married Silvia Schon in Buenos Aires in 1958; they had two children The marriage ended in divorce.
 He married Donna Cockrell in 1971; they had a son.
 His second wife managed his business and record label.

 In 2008 Schifrin wrote an autobiography, Mission Impossible: My Life in Music.
 He said:

 In music, the choices are infinite.
 The possibilities of sound combinations with the acoustic instruments of a symphony orchestra, a jazz band or a chamber ensemble have not yet been exhausted.
 What has been done in the field of electronic music so far has not even scratched the surface of a vast continent to be explored.

+Death

 Schifrin died from complications of pneumonia at a hospital in Los Angeles, on June 26, 2025, at the age of 93.